xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-programs work by writing a few simple, useful programs of their own.[^ln-courselink] The syllabus was designed to foster a type of "digital literacy" that goes beyond using prepackaged tools and software and into the fundamental skills required to develop methods of one's own.
-To that end, the topics covered included working with files and folders at the command line, regular expressions, and Python basics like native data types, variables, functions, and control structures.
-Most humanists experience a certain amount of discomfort merely scanning a list of foundational concepts like this, but they can be taught quickly and to great effect.
-At the end of the DHSI course, our students worked on their own and in small groups to create a small web scraper, an "essay grader," a comma-separated value file manipulator, and a program that evaluates poetry based on its measure of similarity to Byron's.
+programs work by writing a few simple, useful programs of their own.[^ln-courselink] The syllabus was designed to foster a type of "digital literacy" that goes beyond using prepackaged tools and software and into the foundational skills that can support further self-guided exploration and intellectual growth.

+To these ends, the topics covered in our classes included working with files and folders, advanced searching through large collections of texts, algorithmic thinking, data manipulation, and text analysis.
+The tools we used were few and simple: the command line interface included in most modern computers, the ubiquitous and powerful Python programming language, and a text editor.
+By the end of course, our students worked on their own and in small groups to create a small web scraper, an "essay grader," a comma-separated value file manipulator, and a program that evaluates poetry based on its measure of similarity to Byron.

 Our aim in this chapter is not to recapitulate the experience of teaching (we would not have the space to do it here, in any case), but to reveal some of the